Gabbe64/foreign_cluster_connector/README.md

 ## Description

-This proof-of-concept controller watches a `VirtualNodeConnection` CR in the central cluster and:
+This proof-of-concept controller watches a `ForeignClusterConnection` CR in the central cluster and:

 - **On Create**: establishes a direct Liqo tunnel between two specified leaf clusters.
 - **On Delete**: gracefully tears down only that tunnel, preserving all other Liqo network configurations.